metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 It's worth noting that the Steelers are also coming off two straight wins on the road trip, so a lazier performance from them is certainly possible, especially now that Baltimore has to resort to its second-string quarterback.

 ***

+### Browns @ Bengals (-6.5)

+***

+##### _Recent History_

+**Browns**
+vs. Buccaneers (W)
+@ Texans (W)

+**Steelers**
+@ Titans (W)
+vs. Chiefs (W)

+##### _Injuries_

+Bengals will be missing the services of their main tight end in Hayden Hurst.

+##### _Weather_

+Not that bad considering we're in the middle of December.

+##### _Prior Meetings_

+The Bengals seem to harbor an inferiority complex against the Browns - Cincinnati has a habit of losing big to Cleveland.

+***

+### Uncertain

+***

+Normally, the presence of an inferiority complex here would make things easy, but the problem is that Cleveland is starting a quarterback that hasn't played the game in nearly two years.
+Going by last week's tape, it's abundantly clear Deshaun Watson needs time to adjust back to the game.
+How much time exactly, that I don't know.
+But until he rediscovers his form, the Brown passing offense will be good as worthless.

+Nick Chubb will chew off some serious yards in this game.
+But a ground game without any real semblance of a passing offense can only do so much.
+Until Watson shows me that he can quarterback at a proficient level, I'll be wary of taking Cleveland going forward.